 Louise is a first career Health & Safety Professional with over 30 years experience.
 Her consultancy, Hosking Associates, was established in 2005.
 As an employer and small business owner she has a keen understanding of the distractions and pressures leaders face everyday.

-Louise is a risk management leader working alongside teams across a range of sectors with SMEs and larger organisations on a project basis.
+Louise is a risk management leader working alongside teams across a range of sectors.
+She works with SMEs and larger organisations on a project basis.
 A specialist in developing safe, healthy & sustainable management strategies.
-This is achieved via a tight, agile team who encourage cultural evolution via collaborative approaches whilst remaining unafraid to make strong decisions and be a critical friend when this is required.
+This is achieved via a tight, agile team who encourage cultural evolution via collaborative approaches.
+This is whilst remaining unafraid to make strong decisions and be a critical friend when this is required.

 Louise became IOSH President and Chair of Council in November 2021 having served as a Vice- President for 3 years and President-Elect for one year.
 IOSH is the largest membership organisation for Health & Safety with almost 49,000 worldwide members based in around 130 countries.
-Her role of the Chair of Council is part of the governance structure representing the views of members and providing advice and guidance to the board on matters of policy and strategy which affect members, the institution and the wider profession.
+Her role of the Chair of Council is part of the governance structure representing the views of members.
+She provides advice and guidance to the board on matters of policy and strategy which affect members, the institution and the wider profession.

 Louise is a passionate Inclusion champion both within IOSH and outside of it.
 She is a co-founder of the OneWISH coalition: Women & Inclusion in Safety & Health.
-This is bringing networks together from around the world to encourage diversity of thought and to help with developing creative professionals representative of the modern world of work.
+This is bringing networks together from around the world.
+Networks to encourage diversity of thought.
+And to help with developing creative professionals representative of the modern world of work.

 ‘The Pulse of Health and Safety’ is just one in our series of podcasts where we talk about a wide range of topics.
 We talk with business experts, and also offer broad insights to help SMEs become more successful.